Taiwan Politics Database

 Economic Advisory Task Force (caijing zixun xiaozu 財經諮詢小組), first meeting was held on Sept.
 23, 2008 with the sitting VP as convener (zhaojiren 召集人), apparently inactive since 2012;

-National Pension Reform Committee (guojia nianjin gaige weiyuanhui 國家年金改革委員會), first meeting took place on June 23, 2016; and
+National Pension Reform Committee (guojia nianjin gaige weiyuanhui 國家年金改革委員會), first meeting took place on June 23, 2016.

-Indigenous Historical Justice and Transitional Justice Commission (yuanzhu minzu lishi zhengyi yu zhuanxing zhengyi weiyuanhui 原住民族歷史正義與轉型正義委員會, abbrev. yuanzhuanhui 原轉會, 🏁—zhaojiren 召集人), first announced by ROC President Tsai Ing-wen on Aug.
-1, 2016 with the ROC president as its convener.
+An Indigenous Historical Justice and Transitional Justice Committee (yuanzhu minzu lishi zhengyi yu zhuanxing zhengyi weiyuanhui 原住民族歷史正義與轉型正義委員會, abbrev. yuanzhuanhui 原轉會) was first announced by ROC President Tsai Ing-wen on Aug.
+1, 2016 with the ROC president as its convener (zhaojiren 召集人).
 A preparatory meeting took place on Dec.
-27, 2016, and the commission convened for its first meeting on March 20, 2017.
+27, 2016, and the committee convened for its first meeting on March 20, 2017.
+Following a meeting presided by Tsai on May 10, 2024, the Presidential Office on July 31, 2024 announced the disbandment of the committee, its responsibilities were transferred to the Indigenous Peoples Basic Law Promotion Committee (yuanzhu minzu jibenfa tuidonghui 原住民族基本法推動會) under the Executive Yuan.

 According to the ROC Office of the President Organization Act (Zhonghua minguo zongtongfu zuzhifa 中華民國總統府組織法) which was promulgated on May 1, 1948 and entered into force on May 20 the same year, the following institutions are under the direct administrative supervision of the presidential office: